alexmarqs/zod-config/README.md

 - This library is referenced in the official Zod documentation as part of the [ecosystem](https://zod.dev/?id=ecosystem) section "Powered by Zod", check it out [here](https://zod.dev/?id=powered-by-zod);

+- This library is referenced in the [Next.js Weekly](https://nextjsweekly.com/issues/77) newsletter (Packages / Tools / Repos section);

 - Check related dev.to article [here](https://dev.to/alexmarqs/simplify-type-safe-configuration-from-multiple-sources-with-zod-config-28ad);